brunob45/pio_avrda/README.md

 # pio_avrda
-Script to import avrda definition files to PlatformIO
+Script to import AVR DA definition files to PlatformIO

 # Prerequisites
 - Windows 10 (untested on other versions).